artefactual-labs/smush/README.md

 The commit style check checks commit messages to make sure that:

-1. The first line of the commit message (described as "header") isn't over 50 characters in length.
+1. The first line of the commit message (described as the "subject line") isn't over 50 characters in length.

 2. Subsequent lines in the commit message aren't over 72 characters in length.